 Such other designs, drawings, maps, specifications, sketches and other matter submitted to and approved by any of the above-stated governmental entities.

-All improvements shall be completed by the Subdivider, meeting all applicable standards for preliminary acceptance, within 24 (twenty four) months from the date of notice to proceed in the Construction Permit for the Subdivision, or Phase of the Subdivision.
-If the Subdivider determines that the completion date needs to be extended, the Subdivider shall submit a written request for a change in the completion date to the ECM Administrator at least 90 days in advance of the required completion date.
+All improvements shall be completed by the Developer, meeting all applicable standards for preliminary acceptance, within 24 (twenty-four) months from the date of notice to proceed in the Construction Permit for the Development, or Phase of the Development.
+If the Developer determines that the completion date needs to be extended, the Developer shall submit a written request for a change in the completion date to the ECM Administrator at least 90 days in advance of the required completion date.
 The request shall include the reasons for the requested change in completion date, the proposed new completion date, and prove collateral is in place to cover the extension time requested.
-The completion date for the Subdivision or Subdivision Phase may be extended one time, for a period no longer than 6 months at the discretion of the ECM Administrator.
+The completion date for the Development or Development Phase may be extended one time, for a period no longer than 12 months at the discretion of the ECM Administrator.
+A second extension of the completion date for a period of no longer than 12 months may be considered and approved, in writing, at the discretion of the Department of Public Works (DPW) Director.
 Any additional requests for extension of the completion date will be scheduled for hearing by the Board of County Commissioners.
-The ECM Administrator or the Board of County Commissioners may require an adjustment in the amount of collateral to take into account any increase in cost due to the delay including inflation.
+The ECM Administrator, DPW Director, or the Board of County Commissioners may require an adjustment in the amount of collateral to take into account any increase in cost due to the delay including inflation.

-It is mutually agreed pursuant to the provisions of Section 30-28-l37 (3) C.R.S. that the County or any purchaser of any lot, lots, tract or tracts of land subject to a plat restriction which is the security portion of a Subdivision Improvements Agreement shall have the authority to bring an action in any District Court to compel the enforcement of any Subdivision Improvements Agreement on the sale, conveyance, or transfer of any such lot, lots, tract or tracts of land or of any other provision of this article.
+It is mutually agreed pursuant to the provisions of Section 30-28-l37 (3) C.R.S. that the County or any purchaser of any lot, lots, tract or tracts of land subject to a plat restriction which is the security portion of a Development Improvements Agreement shall have the authority to bring an action in any District Court to compel the enforcement of any Development Improvements Agreement on the sale, conveyance, or transfer of any such lot, lots, tract or tracts of land or of any other provision of this article.
 Such authority shall include the right to compel rescission of any sale, conveyance, or transfer of any lot, lots, tract or tracts of land contrary to the provisions of any such restrictions set forth on the plat or in any separate recorded instrument, but any such action shall be commenced prior to the issuance of a building permit by the County where so required or otherwise prior to commencement of construction on any such lot, lots, tract or tracts of land.